Harryform/shoe-stopper-website/README.md

 # shoe-stopper-website

 <h2>Project Description:</h2> <br/>
-An easy to use web application to purchase all of your favorite shoes! <br/>
+An easy-to-use web application to purchase all of your favorite shoes! <br/>
 This website has the ability to add the items you want to a cart and checkout. <br/>
 Once you get to the checkout page you can fill out your information for shipping, and pay <br/>
 with Paypal, Venmo or your credit/debit card. <br/>